 When Vaughn Gittin Jr. unveiled his RTR-X Mustang at SEMA last year I was hoping to be able to photograph it.
 Some may not like the car’s look, but technically it’s one of the most impressive classic Mustangs I’ve ever seen and it’s got some really cool details.
 Plus, Vaughn actually intends to drive the heck out of the thing.

 Fortunately I got the chance to photograph the RTR-X earlier this year, and Modified Mustangs & Fords used the photos for the cover of their November 2011 issue.

-You can see the rest of the photos and the whole article after the jump.
+You can see the rest of the photos and the whole article below.

 I’ve been taking pictures of cars long enough that it takes a really good photo to get me excited, and usually I know I’m capturing that photo as I’m looking through the viewfinder.
 This photo of a Lexus LFA was one of those.
 As we were doing the driving shots down a long, deserted road, the sun was just setting behind the car and I knew it was going to be a great photo.

 The rest of the photoshoot turned out pretty good as well, despite the fact that the LFA was black.
 Not that black cars don’t look good – in fact, it might just be the best looking color – but it’s a pain to bring out the detail in the car without making it look gray.
 I probably spent a good 24 hours editing the images to get everything right.
 It was definitely worth it, though, as I think it’s one of the best galleries I’ve ever put together for Autoblog.

 You can check out all of the photos as well as the review here.

 2011 marks 20 years since John Hennessey started tuning cars, and to celebrate he’s building 20 limited edition 20th Anniversary HPE650 Camaros.
 I photographed the car for Hennessey a few months ago, and now they’ve been officially released to the media.
 You can see them on most of the major automotive news web sites: